laravel/cashier-stripe/readme.md

     STRIPE_SECRET=
     STRIPE_MODEL=Laravel\Cashier\Tests\Fixtures\User

-You can set these in the `phpunit.xml`
+You can set these variables in the `phpunit.xml` file.

 ### Stripe